 Pseudoxanthoma elasticum (PXE)

-- This disease is characterised by degeneration of elastic tissue.
+- PXE is characterised by degeneration of elastic tissue.
 Clinically, its effects are most readily noted in the skin, retina, blood vessels, and myocardium.

 - It is not associated with particularly increased fetal loss or adverse outcomes.
 A few pregnancies are associated with worsening of skin manifestations.